Charles Hoyt to Abraham Lincoln, 20 November 18541Aurora Kane Co Ills

 7Hoyt wrote Lincoln at least two more letters related to Lincoln’s bid for the U.S. Senate.

 The state’s voters sent an anti-Nebraska majority to the Illinois General Assembly, in which Lincoln also won a seat.
 However, in late-November 1854, he declined to serve in order to run for the U.S. Senate.
 Ultimately, Lincoln did not win election to the U.S. Senate; the Illinois General Assembly selected anti-Nebraska Democrat Lyman Trumbull instead.
-Adams cast his vote for Lincoln until the eighth ballot before shifting to Trumbull.
+Adams cast seven ballots for Lincoln before switching his vote to Trumbull.
 Hackney shifted his allegiance back and forth from Lincoln to Martin P. Sweet and J. Young Scammon until deciding on Trumbull in the ninth ballot.
 Patten cast his ballot for William B. Ogden, Sweet, and Trumbull before finally committing to Trumbull in the seventh ballot.
 See the 1854 Federal Election.

 Autograph Letter Signed, 3 page(s), Abraham Lincoln Papers, Library of Congress (Washington, DC).